Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Pontryagin--Guided Policy Optimization under Latent Parameter Uncertainty

-Our solver has two components. \textbf{Stage~1 (PG--DPO)} performs stochastic gradient ascent on $J(\varphi)=\mathbb{E}[U(X_T^{\pi_\varphi,\theta})]$ by differentiating through an Euler simulator via BPTT. \textbf{Stage~2 (P--PGDPO)} aggregates the BPTT costate blocks across $\theta\sim q$ and enforces the $q$-aggregated Pontryagin first-order condition, yielding a deployable projected control.
+\textbf{Algorithmic overview and terminology.} Our full solver is \emph{Pontryagin--guided direct policy optimization} (PG--DPO) and consists of two stages. \textbf{Stage~1 (DPO)} performs stochastic gradient ascent on the ex--ante objective $J(\varphi)=\mathbb{E}\big[U\big(X_T^{\pi_\varphi,\theta}\big)\big]$ by differentiating through an Euler simulator via BPTT. \textbf{Stage~2 (Pontryagin guidance / projection)} aggregates the BPTT adjoint (costate) blocks across $\theta\sim q$ and enforces the $q$-aggregated Pontryagin first-order condition, yielding a deployable projected control.
+We refer to Stage~1 alone as \emph{DPO} and to the two-stage procedure (Stage~1+2) as \emph{PG--DPO}.

-Section~\ref{subsec:pgdpo-bptt-pmp} establishes the conditional BPTT--PMP correspondence and specifies the adjoint blocks needed for projection.
+Section~\ref{subsec:pgdpo-bptt-pmp} establishes the conditional BPTT--PMP correspondence and specifies the adjoint blocks needed for the projection stage.
 Section~\ref{subsec:ppgdpo-uncertainty} develops the $q$-aggregated projection and a residual-based policy-gap bound.
 Practical coupling mechanisms (residual-form projection and interactive distillation) are deferred to Appendix~\ref{app:coupling}.